All Episodes

 When you got your Ted Kennedy, you name your dog Splash.

-And Obama promised a dog, but they're gonna have to wait on the dog.
+And Obama promised a dog, but they're going to have to wait on the dog.

-He promised, but you how do you make fun of that?
+He promised, but how do you make fun of that?

 Because he still promised to get the dog.

-Also, because of how cold Obama is, you know, passionate criticism of him really doesn't work because when you have the passion as the as the critic, and he's Mr. Cold, and uh just never loses his cool and so forth, it makes the passionate critic look like a zombie.
+Also, because of how cold Obama is, you know, passionate criticism of him really doesn't work because when you have the passion as the critic and he's Mr. Cold and just never loses his cool and so forth, it makes the passionate critic look like a zombie.

-It makes the passionate critic look like um uh an out-of-control, deranged, unhinged individual.
+It makes the passionate critic look like an out-of-control, deranged, unhinged individual.

 And so that doesn't work.